 Suggestions for helping

 Like other illnesses, everyone’s experience of depression is different.
 It’s important to remember that helping someone who is not ready to recognize they need help may be difficult, and the decision and responsibility for them to get help is ultimately theirs.
-However, there are some things you can do that may help you to help your friend who is feeling depressed:
+However, there are some things you can do that may help you help your friend who is feeling depressed.